brighthr/slate/source/includes/Rota/_rota.md

 Parameter | Description
 --------- | -----------
-rotaId | The unique identifier of the rota rotaId | The unique identifier of the shift
+rotaId | The unique identifier of the rota shiftId | The unique identifier of the shift

 ## List Shifts